TszHei27/Github_readme-assignment/README.md

 #Henry_CLI_project

-to create a to-do list, you can check is your things are done or not
+to create a to-do list, you can check are your things are done or not

 ##Description